Ozedaval/Eye-Gaze-Technology/README.md

 + **Technology analysis Report**
    The research involves:
     * Analysing the feasibility of implementing those possible solutions & the usability and quality of it.
-    * Analysing furthermore mobile device libraries/APIs + peripherals (to replace IR camera)
+    * Analysing furthermore mobile device libraries/APIs + peripherals
 + **Evidence of Progress on exploring Technical Approaches(in form of Code)**
    The technical approaches will be related to:
     * Facial Tracking